extremetuesday/constitution/constitution.md

 ## Membership

-Membershipvof XTC shall be open to anyone who has an interest in assisting the group to achieve its aims.
+Membership of XTC shall be open to anyone who has an interest in assisting the group to achieve its aims.

 ## Annual General Meeting